Best Countries To Live In The World >> for a quality lifestyle.

 Cost-of-living and personal finances

 Cost-of-living is the day-to-day cost you will incur.
 These include accommodation, food, utilities, and more.
-A cost-of-living calculation is tough to do accurately.
+Calculating the cost of living accurately is challenging.
 Some key factors can include:

 • Do you eat at home or in restaurants?